abbastshaikh/Brain-Tumor-Segmentation/README.md

 ### Tumor Grade Classification and Survival Prediction

-A radiomic feature extraction was used to extract 440 quantative features about tumor shape, texture, and heterogeneity from the scans and associated segmentation for each patient, which as joined with patient features such as age.
-A random forest classifier was then used to predict tumor grade and the length of survival (short, mid, or long-term).
+A radiomic feature extraction was used to extract 440 quantative features about tumor shape, texture, and heterogeneity from the scans and associated segmentation for each patient, which was joined with patient features such as age.
+A random forest classifier was then used to predict tumor grade and the length of survival (short, mid, or long-term) on the radiomic and patient features.

 ## Results

-The segmentation model performed with an accuracy at a Dice similarity coefficient of 0.762, with a specificity of 0.734 and sensitivity of 0.989.
+The segmentation model performed at a Dice similarity coefficient of 0.762, with a specificity of 0.734 and sensitivity of 0.989.
 A comparison of the model's prediction with the ground-truth annotation is shown below:

 ![predictions](imgs/predictions.png)

 Tumor classification was performed at an accuracy of 94.6% and survival prediction at an accuracy of 61.7%.
-The following radiomic features were identified as particularly important for the above tasks:
+The following radiomic features were identified as particularly important for the these tasks:

 <p align="middle">
   <img src="imgs/survivalprediction.png" height=300 />